-375 Figure 9: Conceptual model of uranium incorporation in the fluorite lattice. a) Uranium is leached by F-rich solutions flowing through the granitic basement and reaching Fl{geo} in the basement/cover interface, b) formation of purple layers on the fluorite surface by F-bearing fluids, c) Crystallization of Fl{og}1, d) a local redox front is generated by BSR, e) sulfur species react with iron oxyhydroxides or dissolved Fe to form pyrite, f) uranium is incorporated in Fl{og}2.
+Figure 9.
+Conceptual model of U incorporation in the fluorite lattice. (a) Uranium is leached by F-rich solutions flowing through the granitic basement and reaching Fl{geo} in the basement-cover interface. (b) Formation of purple layers on the fluorite surface by F-bearing fluids. (c) Crystallization of $Fl{og}1$. (d) A local redox front is generated by BSR. (e) S species react with Fe oxyhydroxides or dissolved Fe to form pyrite. (f) U is incorporated in $Fl{og}2$.

-- 380 The development of purple colorations in fluorite has long been recognized to be related to the vicinity of uranium-bearing minerals (Chatagnon et al., 1982; Pi et al., 2007).
-Bill and Calas (1978) proposed that the incorporation of Eu2+, together with metallic calcium colloids formed by long-time irradiation, can cause purple colorations.
-Chatagnon et al., (1982) and later Kempe et al. (2002) show that such colorations have rather been caused by the reduction and stabilization of Tm and Ho in the divalent state under irradiation by the radioactive decay series of U. SR-XRF mapping focused on small well-defined purple - 385 growth bands (Fig. 10) shows enrichment in U and Th.
-Because the width of such bands is sometimes less than 10 μm, we have discarded the hypothesis of a coloration acquired through internal alpha irradiation (Dill and Weber, 2010; Pi et al., 2007; Vochten et al., 1977).
-Moreover, it must be noted that such coloration is not developed in the U-bearing Fl{og}2 layer (Fig. 5 and 6).
+orations have rather been caused by the reduction and stabilization of Tm and Ho in the divalent state under irradiation by the radioactive decay series of U. SR-XRF mapping focused on small well-defined purple growth bands (Fig. 10) shows enrichment in U and Th.
+Because the width of such bands is sometimes less than 10 μ m, we have discarded the hypothesis of a coloration acquired through internal alpha irradiation (Dill and Weber, 2010; Pi et al., 2007; Vochten et al., 1977).
+Moreover, it must be noted that such coloration is not developed in the U-bearing $Fl{og}2$ layer (Figs. 5 and 6).
 We rather suggest that coloration was acquired through external gamma irradiation.
-In the following section, we will further discuss the spatial distribution and retention of U and Pb and the reliability of the U-Pb geochronometer in fluorite.
+In the following section, we will further discuss the spatial distribution and retention of U and

-Figure 10: Transmitted plane polarized light photography from PP18S7 and corresponding Synchrotron X-ray fluorescence elemental maps.
-Area of XRF scan is outlined by a red box on the photography.
-Map dimensions are 80 x 80 μm.
+Figure 10.
+Transmitted plane-polarized light photography from PP18S7 and corresponding synchrotron X-ray fluorescence elemental maps.
+The area of the XRF scan is outlined by a red box on the photograph.
+Map dimensions are $80 \times 80 \,\mu\text{m}$.